Black Canadians: 1960s and 1970s

-On 29 January 1969, at Sir George Williams University in Montreal, the Sir George Williams affair began with a group of about 200 students, many of whom were black, occupied the Henry Hall computer building in protest against allegations that a white biology professor, Perry Anderson, was biased in grading black students, which the university had dismissed.
+On 29 January 1969, at Sir George Williams University in Montreal, the Sir George Williams affair began with a group of about 200 students, many of whom were black, who occupied the Henry Hall computer building in protest against allegations that a white biology professor, Perry Anderson, was biased in grading black students, which the university had dismissed.
 The student occupation ended in violence on 11 February 1969 when the riot squad of the Service de police de la Ville de Montréal stormed the Hall building, a fire was started causing $2 million worth of damage (it is disputed whether the police or the students started the fire), and many of the protesting students were beaten and arrested.
-The entire event received much media attention; it was recorded live for television by the news crews present.
+The event received extensive media attention; news crews recorded it live on television.
 As the Hall building burned and the policemen beat the students, onlookers in the crowds outside chanted "Burn, niggers, burn!" and "Let the niggers burn!".
-Afterwards, the protesting students were divided by race by the police with charges laid against the 97 black students present in the Hall building.
-The two leaders of the protest, Roosevelt "Rosie" Douglas and Anne Cools, were convicted and imprisoned with Douglas being deported back to Dominica after completing his sentence, where he later became prime minister.
+Afterward, the protesting students were divided by race by the police, with charges laid against the 97 black students present in the Hall building.
+The two protest leaders, Roosevelt "Rosie" Douglas and Anne Cools, were convicted and imprisoned; Douglas was deported to Dominica after serving his sentence, where he later became prime minister.
 Cools received a royal pardon and was appointed to the Senate in 1984 by Pierre Trudeau, becoming the first black senator.
-The riot at Sir George Williams University spurred an ongoing wave of "black power" activism in Canada with many blacks taking the view that the police response was disproportionate and unjustifiably violent while many white Canadians who had believed that their country had no racism were shocked by a race riot in Canada.
+The riot at Sir George Williams University spurred an ongoing wave of "black power" activism in Canada, with many blacks taking the view that the police response was disproportionate and unjustifiably violent, while many white Canadians who had believed that their country had no racism were shocked by a race riot in Canada.

-In July 1967, the Caribana festival was started in Toronto by immigrants from the West Indies to celebrate West Indian culture that has become one of the largest celebrations of Caribbean culture in North America.
+In July 1967, immigrants from the West Indies started the Caribana festival in Toronto to celebrate West Indian culture, and it has become one of the largest celebrations of Caribbean culture in North America.
 In 1975, a museum telling the stories of African Canadians and their journeys and contributions was established in Amherstburg, Ontario, entitled the Amherstburg Freedom Museum.
 In Atlantic Canada, the Black Cultural Centre for Nova Scotia was established in Cherry Brook.

-Starting in the 1960s with the weakening of ties to Britain together the changes caused by immigration from the West Indies, black Canadians have become active in the Liberal and New Democratic parties as well as the Conservatives.
-In 1963, the Liberal Leonard Braithwaite became the first black person elected to a provincial legislature when he was elected as a MPP in Ontario.
+Starting in the 1960s, with the weakening of ties to Britain and the changes caused by immigration from the West Indies, black Canadians have become active in the Liberal and New Democratic parties as well as the Conservatives.
+In 1963, the Liberal Leonard Braithwaite became the first black person elected to a provincial legislature when he was elected as an MPP in Ontario.
 In the 1968 election, Lincoln Alexander was elected as a Progressive Conservative for the riding of Hamilton West, becoming the first black person elected to the House of Commons.
-In 1979, Alexander become the first black federal Cabinet minister when he was appointed minister of labour in the government of Joe Clark.
+In 1979, Alexander became the first black federal Cabinet minister when he was appointed minister of labour in the government of Joe Clark.
 In 1972, Emery Barnes and Rosemary Brown were elected to the British Columbia legislation as New Democrats.